Aryalgautam1/Apartment/apartment/README.md

 ## What is this project?

 This is a **Customer Relationship Management (CRM) system** for apartment leasing that includes:
-- Beautiful property showcase with floor plans
+- ✅ Beautiful property showcase with floor plans
-- Interactive tour scheduling system
+- ✅ Interactive tour scheduling system with calendar picker
-- Contact forms for lead generation
+- ✅ **Working contact forms** with EmailJS integration
-- Modern, responsive design that works on all devices
+- ✅ Modern, responsive design that works on all devices
+- ✅ FAQ section with accordion UI
+- ✅ Testimonials from residents
+- ✅ Photo gallery component (ready to use)
+- ✅ SEO optimized with structured data (JSON-LD)
+- ✅ Error boundary for graceful error handling
+- ✅ Loading skeletons for better UX
+- ✅ Back-to-top button
+- ✅ Fully configured for Vercel deployment

 Perfect for property management companies looking to attract and convert potential tenants!